TheFishNextDoor/Tasks/README.md

 ### MANIPULATE_ARMORSTAND
 - **Description:** Triggered when a player interacts with an armor stand.
 - **Associated Data:**
-    - Player: The player manipulating the armor stand
     - Location: The location of the armorstand
     - Entity: The armor stand
     - Item: The item held by the player